 First made famous by Sean Penn's character "Jeff Spicoli" in the 1982 movie Fast Times at Ridgemont High, Vans have now evolved past their classic checkerboard style to sport a wide range of styles.
 And according to Upchurch, many people have begun complementing their business-casual attire with a pair of Vans.

 Merrell is a brand of outdoor active footwear that merges performance, style and comfort all into one shoe.
 And while Merrells may not fit the business-professional or business-casual aesthetic of many professional meetings or events, they are great if you know that you're going to be doing a lot of walking and moving.

 Monique Louvigny, a freelance event planner and off-site event support provider, says that her Merrells help her avoid foot pain when attending large conferences:

 “I'm on a 55,000-person conference for a week now and I’ve been wearing my morels with the Spenco toeless socks which helps,” she added in her response to Meetings Today.

-Sunshine J. Woodyard, principal, Marketing Sunshine has a whole blog post on comfortable shoes, especially geared toward travel.
-When it comes to a long day on the convention floor, she suggests these Clarks wedges.
+Sunshine Joy Chapman, founder of Marketing Sunshine, says that when it comes to a long day on the convention floor, she suggests these Clarks wedges.
 “I find that a wedge heel is a nice change for my feet, so I alternate wearing flat boots and wedges.
-These have a cork base and the footbed is cushy and airy, soft like a pillow,” Woodyard wrote.
+These have a cork base and the footbed is cushy and airy like a pillow,” said Chapman.

-Deborah Molique, founder of Molique EPS, which specializes in event success for organizations with under 1,000 participants, likes Cole Haan and David Tatev because they are dressy, lightweight, and supportive.
+Deborah Molique, founder of Molique EPS, which specializes in event success for organizations with under 1,000 participants, likes Cole Haan because they are "dressy, lightweight and supportive."